uChip/FrequencyReference/README.md

 ## Attributions

-While the board layout, circuit design and microcontroller firmware are all my own, the idea for this project grew out of the $3 Precision Frequency Standard thread started by paulie on EEVBlog forum  http://www.eevblog.com/forum/projects/3-dollar-precision-frequency-standard/
+While the board layout, circuit design and microcontroller firmware are all my own, the idea for this project grew out of the 3 Dollar Precision Frequency Standard thread started by paulie on EEVBlog forum  http://www.eevblog.com/forum/projects/3-dollar-precision-frequency-standard/

 ## Distribution License